stcorp/harp/doc/harpfilter.rst

                       hdf5

           Action list:
               Actions are separated by semi-colons.
-Each action is either a comparison filter, a membership test filter, or a function call.
-Strings used in actions should be quoted with double quotes.
+Each operation is either a comparison filter, a membership test filter, or a function call.
+Strings used in operations should be quoted with double quotes.

               Comparison filter: